MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 # Topological Qubits

-# Introduction to Module 5
+# Introduction to Topological Qubits

-In the previous modules we have discussed qubits realized with electron spins and superconducting circuits.
+Previously we have discussed qubits realized with electron spins and superconducting circuits.
 Despite the differences in their hardware implementation, these platforms have something very important in common.
 The qubits are imperfect and subjected to noise.
 For example, fluctuations in magnetic fields can perturb an electron spin such that its phase is lost.
 This is why we need quantum error correction.

-This week we will introduce you a completely new kind of qubit, which can potentially alleviate the need of quantum error correction in a future quantum computer.
+Now we will introduce you a completely new kind of qubit, which can potentially alleviate the need of quantum error correction in a future quantum computer.
 This qubit is based on a quasi-particle called Majorana fermion, which is halfway between being an electron and not being an electron.
 When you fuse two Majoranas together you end up having one or no electrons.
 The fact the that the information (having or not having an electron) is delocalized in two Majoranas far from each other, makes harder for the environment to perturb its state.

 The promise of a qubit much less sensitive to noise than other implementations was elusive until just a few years ago, when this particle was made a reality by physicist and engineers in the Netherlands, get to know a bit more here about what they are.